 The principles written in this book by Dale Carnegie are timeless and continue to work decades after.
 If you are wondering whether to get the book, this summary will help you decide.

 Part 1 – this part is called Fundamental Techniques in Handling People.
 This part outlines three principles that you can use to really give people what they want.
 It is only in giving people what they desire that you can be able to handle them with ease.
 In this chapter, you learn how to really appreciate people from the heart rather than just give them praises with the mouth.

 The three principles covered in this part are;

 - Arouse in the other person an eager want

-By the end of this chapter, you will be able to see things from the point of view of other people.
-Only when you are able to see things from the other person’s perspective can you be able to offer what they want and make them happy while you also get what it is you want.
+By the end of this chapter, you will have the ability to get the person’s point of view.
+Only when you are able to see things from the other person’s perspective can you be able to offer what they want and make the other person happy while you also get what it is you want.

 The book teaches how you can respect other people’s opinions and encourage others to talk about themselves.
-The six principles in this part are;
+The six ways to make people like you in this part are;

 - Become genuinely interested in other people